rahulvyasm/Medical-Insurance-Cost-Prediction/README.md

 ## License

 This project is licensed under the [MIT License](https://github.com/rahulvyasm/Medical-Insurance-Cost-Prediction/blob/main/LICENSE).
 Feel free to use, modify, and distribute the code for your purposes.
 ---

-Feel free to customize the README.md according to your preferences and additional details about your project.